Only a credible performance appraisal regime is effective

 - Introducing focus groups that can anonymously challenge results and ratings on behalf of both teams and/or individuals.

-While some of these ideas may be time-consuming, they will prove worthwhile if an individual or legal challenges are eliminated.
+While some of these ideas may be time-consuming, they will prove worthwhile if an individual or legal challenge are eliminated.

 Sell the benefits